DataDog/documentation/content/en/tracing/trace_collection/library_config/php.md

 `DD_TRACE_RATE_LIMIT`
 : **INI**: `datadog.trace.rate_limit`<br>
 **Default**: `0`<br>
-Maximum number of spans to sample per-second.
-All processes in an apache or fpm pool share the same limiter.
-When unset (<=0) rate limiting is delegated to the Datadog Agent.
+Maximum number of spans to sample per second.
+All processes in an Apache or FPM pool share the same limiter.
+When unset (0) rate limiting is delegated to the Datadog Agent.

 `DD_TRACE_SPANS_LIMIT`
 : **INI**: `datadog.trace.spans_limit`